C4Wiz/skin.estuary.modv2matrix/README.md

 required modules (e.g. the PVR Artwork Module) are also installed.
 Another advantage is that you get automatic updates when you install an addon from a repository and not from ZIP.

-To install the Kodinerds repository visit the page "https://repo.kodinerds.net", download the repository zip (red button) and install it.
-After that you can install the skin directly from the repository under "Look & Feel", "Skins".

 ### File name flagging ###
 If you want to use special flags like HDR or Dolby Vision or special 3D formats you have to name your files with proper tags,